302 FRIDAY 24 APRIL 2015

 The Dance Sequence (It’s De-Lovely/Anything Goes/There’s Nothing Like Swimming/I’ve Got You Under My Skin/Get Out of Town/I’ve Got My Eyes on You/You’re the Top) – Orchestra

-This isn’t the first time I include a cut from this gorgeous soundtrack.
+This isn’t the first time I have included a cut from this gorgeous soundtrack.
 Mostly like with “The Grotto” (See Week 09 – 57.
 Friday 22 August 2014), The Dance Sequence is a medley of Cole Porter’s songs used in the 1982 film “Evil Under the Sun.”
-The Agatha Christie mystery featured many stars, among them Peter Ustinov, Maggie Smith, Roddy McDowell and Diana Rigg.
+The Agatha Christie mystery featured many stars, including Peter Ustinov, Maggie Smith, Roddy McDowell and Diana Rigg.
 The fabulous piece is used to show a montage of the whereabouts of all the characters when a glamorous star is murdered on the beach.
-Throughout the film, a particular Porter song is used a character’s theme, and at this moment, all the tunes come together to frame the movie sequence.
-The superb arrangement comes courtesy of John Lanchberry, who is the only arranger I’ve given credit on this list.
+A particular Porter song is used throughout the film as a character’s theme.
+At this moment, all the tunes come together to frame the movie sequence.
+The superb arrangement comes courtesy of John Lanchberry, the only arranger I’ve given credit on this list.

-There’s another reason why I include The Dance Sequence, it reminds me of the kind of music they used at my school during gymnastic galas.
+Another reason I include The Dance Sequence; it reminds me of the kind of music they used at my school during gymnastic galas.
 Do you know what I’m talking about?
 Maybe that only happened in my school, as I have not seen them executed in any other place, or at least, I haven’t seen them in a long time.
 The kids would wear white t-shirts, white shorts, white socks, and white sneakers and would come out and just do unison gymnastic poses.
-The boys would usually do stuff with sticks, and the girls would use pom poms or gymnastic ribbons.
-When I was a kid I was usually game for anything, except for “Gala Gimnasticas”.
+The boys usually do stuff with sticks, and the girls would use pom poms or gymnastic ribbons.
+When I was a kid, I was usually game for anything except for “Gala Gimnasticas”.
 I thought they were the most utterly ridiculous thing kids could do.
 I can only hope they’ve gone out of fashion.

 Song Title: The Dance Sequence (“It’s De-Lovely” 1936 / “Anything Goes” 1934 / “There’s Nothing Like Swimming” 1935 / “I’ve Got You Under My Skin” 1936 / “Get Out of Town” 1938 / “I’ve Got My Eyes on You” 1939 / “You’re the Top” 1934) – 1982 Artist: Orchestra Genre: Musical Composer: Cole Porter Arranger: John Lanchberry Album: Evil Under the Sun (Music from the Original Soundtrack)